-The Backup Client uses the backup selection and profiling settings to determine which files and folders will be backed up.
+The ESE Agent uses the backup selection and profiling settings to determine which files and folders will be backed up.

 To understand the limitations in this process, take note of the following terms:

-- Storage device: In context of Attix5 data backups, a physical disk or a UNC network storage location.
+- Storage device: In the context of Redstor data backups, a physical disk or a UNC network storage location.

 - Mount point: A reference in a volume that points to another volume.

 - During the backup process, up to four volumes on four different storage devices on can be backed up in parallel.

 - However, when two or more volumes share the same storage device, these volumes will be processed consecutively.